SC36-11-1/Elias-Bitwayiki/White Paper.md

 - Mutable attributes depending on input
 	- Interactive (Push button animations)
 	- Triggered when 2 or more in 1 collection
+ 	- Triggered by Number of users
 - Mutable attributes depending on specific source
 	- Blockchain Gas fees
 	- Time